 Bright Pumpkin Red Highlights

 Want to look like your life is a never-ending party?
 Make your hair scream about it!
-The mixture of sweet lilac roots that transform into vivid pumpkin base can help you to show off your bright personality.Source: kayla_boyer via Instagram
+The mixture of sweet lilac roots that transform into vivid pumpkin base can help you to show off your bright personality.Source: hairgod_zito via Instagram

 Ruby Red Highlights

 A brunette with red highlights like these is a girl to remember!
 Ruby red is one of the richest and vibrant hair colors.
-With your brown primary, it will create a deep look that will shine like an exquisite jewel.Source: jackmartincolorist via Instagram
+With your brown primary, it will create a deep look that will shine like an exquisite jewel.Source: xostylistxo via Instagram

 This is how evenly and effortlessly your natural shade of brown with red highlights can look if you mix the right colors.
 Choose the red hue that matches your primary to get an organic look with natural movement and volume.Source: barefootblondehair via Instagram